Must See TV: Success in the 1980s

 What marked the beginning of NBC's dominance on Thursday nights was during the 1984–85 season, when the network premiered a new show to lead that evening: The Cosby Show, which focused on the Huxtables, an upper middle-class Black American family living in New York; the series was based on routines in Bill Cosby's stand-up comedy act, which in turn were based on his family life.
 The Cosby Show received critical acclaim, with TV Guide listing the series as "TV's biggest hit in the 1980s", adding it "almost single-handedly revived the sitcom genre and NBC's ratings fortunes".
-The enormous success of Cosby (which earned a Primetime Emmy Award for Outstanding Comedy Series in 1985, and became the highest-rated sitcom and the third-most watched show overall of the 1984–85 season in the US) also helped the other shows on its Thursday lineup increase its ratings dramatically, with Family Ties entering the top-ten for the first time; and both Cheers and Night Court entering the top-twenty; while Hill Street Blues remained steadily on the top-thirty.
-Prior to the debut of Cosby, CBS was the winner on Thursday nights in the early 1980s, with a powerful lineup consisted of Magnum, P.I., Simon & Simon and Knots Landing, however, that lineup began to lose strength by the mid-1980s, when Cosby debuted, which also marked a major turning point for NBC as well, as the network rose to second place at the end of the 1984–85 season; and reached first place at the end of the 1985–86 season, with Cosby spending five consecutive seasons as the number-one rated show on American television, and tying with CBS' All in the Family, as the only sitcoms in history of the Nielsen ratings as the number-one show for five seasons, earning several accolades, including six Primetime Emmy Awards from 23 nominations.
+The enormous success of The Cosby Show, which earned a Primetime Emmy Award for Outstanding Comedy Series in 1985, and became the highest-rated sitcom and the third-most watched show overall of the 1984–85 season in the US, also helped the other shows on the Thursday lineup increase their ratings dramatically.
+Family Ties entered the top-ten for the first time; and both Cheers and Night Court entered the top-twenty; while Hill Street Blues remained steadily in the top-thirty.

+Prior to the debut of The Cosby Show, CBS was the winner on Thursday nights in the early 1980s, with a powerful lineup consisting of Magnum, P.I., Simon & Simon and Knots Landing.
+However, that lineup began to lose strength by the mid-1980s, especially when Cosby debuted, which also marked a major turning point for NBC as well.
+The network rose to second place at the end of the 1984–85 season and later reached first place at the end of the 1985–86 season, with Cosby spending five consecutive seasons as the number-one rated show on American television, and tying with CBS' All in the Family, to become the only sitcoms in the history of the Nielsen ratings to be the number-one show for five seasons, earning several accolades, including six Primetime Emmy Awards from 23 nominations.